 Key Takeaways

-1. Letter-Join's multi-style approach significantly enhances pupils' cognitive processing and adaptability in written communication: By offering progression from printed to cursive script, the programme supports the development of flexible motor plans, reducing cognitive load during writing and allowing pupils to focus on higher-level composition (Berninger, 2015).
+1. Letter-Join's multi-style approach significantly enhances learners' cognitive processing and adaptability in written communication: By offering progression from printed to cursive script, the programme supports the development of flexible motor plans, reducing cognitive load during writing and allowing learners to focus on higher-level composition (Berninger, 2015).
 This adaptability is crucial for developing efficient and versatile writers across the curriculum.

-4. The integration of phonics teaching within Letter-Join significantly strengthens early literacy outcomes by reinforcing letter-sound correspondence through kinesthetic learning: Linking handwriting practice with phonics provides a multi-sensory approach that solidifies pupils' understanding of grapheme-phoneme relationships, a critical component of reading acquisition and spelling proficiency (Adams, 1990).
-This combined approach supports a holistic development of early literacy skills.
+4. The integration of phonics teaching within Letter-Join significantly strengthens early literacy outcomes by reinforcing letter-sound correspondence through kinesthetic learning: Linking handwriting practice with phonics provides a multi-sensory approach that solidifies learners' understanding of grapheme-phoneme relationships, a critical component of reading acquisition and spelling proficiency (Adams, 1990).
+This combined approach supports a comprehensive development of early literacy skills.

 It uses a unique combination of print and cursive fonts, allowing children to practice both styles of handwriting.
 The letters are designed so that children can see the difference between print and cursive writing.
 They can then practise writing the letters correctly in both styles.